rodtoll/isy-js/README.md

 TODO
 ----

-* Support for programs.
+* Additional support for programs.
 * Better error checking.
-* Recoverability in the websocket connection.
-These can drop over time.
 * The ISY-994 will sometimes return incomplete XML (missing part of the closing tag) and we should be resilient to that.
 * ELk > 1 areas